 The new car shop under construction.

 A view of the Wiscasset, Waterville & Farmington Railroad engine house.

 A WW&F RR section house.

 The section house.

 An original Wiscasset, Waterville & Farmington Railroad switch stand.

 Wiscasset, Waterville & Farmington Railroad view.

-Wiscasset, Waterville & Farmington Railroad flat car 126 that the builders of the new building are using for supplies.
+Wiscasset, Waterville & Farmington Railroad flat car 126 that the construction workers are using for supplies.